 Do businesses have to implement Client Hints?
 What happens if they don’t?

 Not capturing and sharing with trusted partners can impact capabilities in place today.
 Given Chromium browsers account for a sizable portion of web traffic, the impact will vary for each publisher and tech company in the ecosystem.
-I would assess how UA strings are in use today, whether you may have security concerns or not, and look to get more information on how to maintain data sharing with trusted partners.
+I would assess how UA strings are in use today, where you may have security concerns or not, and look to get more information on how to maintain data sharing with trusted partners.

 We can help you adopt Client Hints